 Per US Club Soccer Policy 13.03 –

-- US Club Soccer may deny registration to and disqualify any individual, or deny Membership to or otherwise discipline any Club which continues to employ or utilize any individual who either fails to comply with the these registration procedures, falsifies information, completes an application on behalf of another, or as a result of risk management procedures is determined by US Club Soccer to be unfit to continue in his current position, and is thereby disqualified.
+- (a) US Club Soccer may deny registration to and disqualify any individual, or deny Membership to or otherwise discipline any Club which i) intentionally disregards US Club Soccer’s Risk Management Policies or registration procedures, ii) continues to employ or utilize any individual who either fails to comply with the registration procedures, iii) falsifies information, completes an application on behalf of another, iv) or as a result of risk management procedures is determined by US Club Soccer to be unfit to continue in his or her current position, and is thereby disqualified.

-- Any person accused of a sexual offense, an offense against a minor, or an offense involving physical violence may be asked to resign voluntarily or may be disqualified by US Club Soccer until the matter is resolved.
-Regardless of criminal or civil guilt in the alleged abuse, the continued presence of the person could be detrimental to the reputation of the Organization and could be harmful to the participants.
-A person who is accused but later cleared of charges may apply to be reinstated within the Organization.
+- (c) Any person accused of a sexual offense, an offense against a minor, or an offense involving physical violence may be asked to resign voluntarily or may be disqualified by US Club Soccer until the matter is resolved.
+Regardless of criminal or civil guilt in the alleged abuse, the continued presence of the person could be detrimental to the reputation of US Club Soccer and could be harmful to the participants.
+A person who is accused but later cleared of charges may apply to be reinstated within US Club Soccer.

-- In addition, an individual’s actions may give rise to a suspension instead of a disqualification under the Organization’s Disciplinary Procedures.
+- (d) In addition, an individual’s actions may give rise to a suspension instead of a disqualification under US Club Soccer’s Disciplinary Procedures.